libertine-linux/libertine/README.md

 # Libertine Linux: Simplicity is Security

+A secure, built-from git-controlled source Linux system that is fully auditable and runs solely from RAM.

+Produces ready-to-run images that consist of just one file ready to be booted using grub, pxeboot or QEMU with an embedded copy of all required software inside a read-only init disk.

 ## Why?

 I like the idea of having one system, doing one thing well, that can be stored entirely in source control.
 That rebuilds as the same system every time from minimal dependencies.
 And that has zero administration.
 I want a system I control which version goes where.
 So that means no package manager arbitarily ----ing things up (eg when homebrew's switch of llvm version from 3.8 to 3.9 wasted me a day).
 Instead our 'packages' are just folders in git, with submodules for the upstream sources.